-With most of us having caught up (read: binge-watched) season three of Netflix's The Crown already, we're now looking forward to the fourth season of the epic royal drama.
+With most of us having caught up (read: binge-watched) season three of Netflix's The Crown, we're now looking forward to the fourth season of the epic royal drama.

-Not much is known about the release date of The Crown series 4, but we do have some clues about the topics that’ll be covered in the fourth instalment, given the time period it might stretch across.
+Not much is known about The Crown series 4, but we do have some clues about the topics that’ll be covered in the fourth instalment, given the time period it might stretch across.

 The upcoming series of The Crown will pick up where the third leaves off.
 The Crown season three finished in 1977, so it’s likely that the next season will start in that year, and span around 13 years, as season three did.
 That means it should cover events up to around 1990.